University campus in Maine

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Associate's Computer Engineering Degree Programs in Maine
+Best Associate's Computer Engineering programs

-Southern Maine Community College — South Portland, ME
+#1Southern Maine Community CollegeSouth Portland, ME

-Hakia Insight: SMCC's employer base spans healthcare IT (MaineHealth) to regional banking, positioning graduates for roles where embedded systems troubleshooting and networking fundamentals command immediate paychecks without the credential inflation of a four-year degree.
+Hakia insight.
+SMCC's employer base spans healthcare IT (MaineHealth) to regional banking, positioning graduates for roles where embedded systems troubleshooting and networking fundamentals command immediate paychecks without the credential inflation of a four-year degree.

 At the associate's level, you'll get hands-on experience with computer systems, networking, and hardware troubleshooting—skills that employers actually need on day one.
 SMCC's program emphasizes practical lab work alongside theory, so you're building real competency in network configuration, system administration, and IT infrastructure rather than just memorizing concepts.
 Many graduates use their associate degree as a springboard to University of Maine or University of Southern Maine for a bachelor's degree, while others transition directly into help desk, technical support, or junior systems administrator roles at regional employers.
 The program's strength lies in its blend of CompTIA-aligned curriculum and connections with local Maine businesses, giving you realistic job prospects in southern Maine's growing tech sector.